nanoc/nanoc.app/content/docs/9-migrating-to-30.md

 * Support for drafts
 * Support for templates
 * `save_*`, `delete_*`, `move_*` methods in data sources
-* Old-style routers (replaced with routing rules---see below for details)
+* Old-style routers (replaced with routing rules—see below for details)
 * Page and asset defaults

 Items versus Pages and Assets